The problem with arts industry reports

 So you can target “women 35–54,” and still have no idea HOW TO MATTER to them.

 There is a better way.
-And it's easier than you think.
 Learn more in my upcoming webinar.

 Ruth Hartt